 3.1 Introduction to the Iterative Approach

 Figure 3.1 provides an overview of the integrated Strategy preparation, SEA and AA processes.
-The preparation of the Strategy, SEA and AA are taking place concurrently and the findings of the SEA and AA will inform the Strategy.
+The preparation of the Strategy, SEA and AA have taken place concurrently and the findings of the SEA and AA have informed the Strategy.